Michael-Llorens/Pryecte_Cine_Servlets/README.md

 # 🎬 Box Office of a Cinema

-An Android project simulating a cinema ticket sales system developed in Java using Servlets and multi-threading.
+An project simulating a cinema ticket sales system developed in Java using Servlets and multi-threading.
 The application manages ticket purchases through a client-server architecture with a graphical interface and thread-based concurrency.

 ![Cinema Project Screenshot](./img/kinepolis.jpg)